Machine Learning Decoding of Circuit-Level Noise for Bivariate Bicycle Codes: Main

 \subsection{Discussion and Outlook}

-In this work, we have demonstrated a transformer-based machine learning model that is well-suited to decoding circuit-level noise on BB codes.
-On the \([[72,12,6]]\) code, the model outperforms BP-OSD both in terms of logical error rate and runtime, and on the \([[144,12,12]]\) code, the model stands as a promising alternative to BP-OSD for error rates slightly below pseudo-threshold.
+In this work, we have demonstrated a transformer-based machine learning model designed specifically to tackle some of the challenges in decoding QLDPC codes.
+On the \([[72,12,6]]\) code, the model outperforms BP-OSD both in terms of logical error rate and worst-case runtime, demonstrating the utility of the techniques introduced.